cloudify-examples/example-use-cases/azure_case/fortigate/README.md

 and follow the instructions to apply the license.

 ### Install
-``VNFM-Fortigate-Conf-Azure-vm.yaml`` is responsible for applying the configuration for newly created FortiGate VM.
+``VNFM-Fortigate-Conf.yaml`` is responsible for applying the configuration for newly created FortiGate VM.
 It configures all of the interfaces and prepares NAT rules and policies, which are required to perform the service chain.

-``cfy blueprints upload -b fortigate-pf-bp fortigate/conf/VNFM-Fortigate-Conf-Azure-vm.yaml``

-``cfy deployment create -b fortigate-pf-bp -i fortigate/prov/VNFM-Fortigate-Conf-Azure-vm-inputs.yaml fortigate-pf``
+``cfy install VNFM-Fortigate-Conf-Azure.yaml -b VNFM-Fortigate-Conf``

-``cfy executions start -d fortigate-pf install``

 ### Uninstall
 During uninstall, all of the NAT rules and policies are being deleted.